-Once your naming scheme is established, you can begin Creating and Managing Locations within the ShipHero platform.
+Once your naming scheme is established, you can begin How to Create and Manage Locations in ShipHero.

 Table of Contents

-Developing a Naming Scheme for Your Warehouse Locations
+Developing a Warehouse Location Naming Scheme in ShipHero

 The most critical aspect of location setup is a consistent naming scheme.
 This optimizes the picking path, allowing the system to calculate the most efficient route for order fulfillment.
 A standard naming scheme follows this pattern: Zone-Aisle-Rack-Shelf-Bin.